ManicodeSecurity/Defending-DevOps/005-K8S-Dashboard/README.md

 ### Task 1: Launch the Dashboard in GKE

-FIRST CREATE THE CLUSTER-ADMIN ROLEBINDING!
+IF YOU DIDN'T ALREADY DO THIS IN LAB 004, CREATE THE CLUSTER-ADMIN ROLEBINDING!

 ```
+# You should have done this already but it won't hurt to run again
 kubectl create clusterrolebinding cluster-admin-binding \
   --clusterrole cluster-admin \
   --user $(gcloud config get-value account)

 ```

-1. The Dashboard UI is not deployed by default.
+1. The Dashboard UI is not always deployed by default.
 To deploy it, run the following command in Cloud Shell:

 ```
 # In the manifests directory